menu

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.47 minutes getting to work every day.

-Sunray is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Sunray doesn't have a public transportation system that people use for their commute.

 The per capita income in Sunray in 2022 was $29,120, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,480 for a family of four.
 However, Sunray contains both very wealthy and poor people as well.